ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Data Unit: Datagram

-API mappings for UDP-Lite are identical to UDP.
+The Transport Services API mappings for UDP-Lite are identical to UDP.
 Properties that require checksum coverage are not supported by UDP-Lite, such as "Corruption Protection Length", "Full Checksum Coverage on Sending", "Required Minimum Corruption Protection Coverage for Receiving", and "Full Checksum Coverage on Receiving".